py-cu/py-cu.github.com/_posts/2013-10-25-Biweekly-Meeting.md

 layout: default
 category: events
 title: Biweekly meeting
-slug: Join us for our next event at the Champaign Public Library!
+slug: Join us for our next general meeting at ARA!
 ---

 New meeting place!
 This time we're meeting at Applied Research Associates,